 5. EDAMAME

-Edamame beans are kind of sweet.
-They are immature soybeans and contain 8.5 grams of protein in half a cup.
-Top your salads with these little protein nuggets for an easy to add boost.
+Edamame beans are immature soybeans and contain 8.5 grams of protein in half a cup.
+Top your salads with these little protein nuggets for an easy to add boost, or add them to a tasty corn edamame salad.

 6. LENTILS

 Lentils have close to 9 grams of protein in a half cup.
 They are a great source of fiber, too.
-Having adequate fiber in your diet is essential for good health.
 Adequate fiber intake can lower your cholesterol and a whole lot more.
-For the nitty-gritty on how good fiber is for you and how to get more, read my post here.
+For the nitty-gritty on how good fiber is for you and how to get more, read my post.
+Check out my favorite high-protein Lentil and Quinoa Salad.

 7. BEANS

 When I say beans, I’m including pinto, kidney, and black beans.
 Chickpeas are also a bean – you may have heard them called garbanzo beans.
 Beans contain around 15 grams of protein per cooked cup.
-That’s why vegans and vegetarians rely on beans as an excellent addition to their eating regimen.
 They’ve got a ton of vitamins and minerals, too.
 Try my instant pot black beans ← delicious!

 8. GREEN PEAS